NNBnh/orml/README.md

   to it's syntax, I just miss the simple Markdown way.

   This motivates me to create a new markup language but with a different
-  approac: by using HTML as the core,
+  approac: by using HTML as the core, change the syntax to PML, add some features from Markdown, and we have Orange markup language!
 ]

 [="✨ Features"
   - With the raw power of <a href="https://en.wikipedia.org/wiki/HTML5">HTML</a> plus:
-    - Beautiful syntax inspired by <a href="https://www.pml-lang.dev">PML</a>.
+    - <a href="#-11-syntax">Beautiful syntax</a> inspired by <a href="https://www.pml-lang.dev">PML</a>.
+    - <a href="#%EF%B8%8F-13-alias-tags">Tag's aliases</a>.
+    - Can be integrated with web framework (WIP).
   - Come with many <a href="https://github.github.com/gfm">Markdown</a>'s convenient features:
     - <a href="#-22-codes">Code spans</a>.
     - <a href="#-23-lists">Simple lists</a>.